asyaasha/img_blur/README.md

 ## Image Blur Problem

-Solution and Tests to the Firehose Image #2 problem.
+Solution and Tests to the  Image Blur problem.